Education Materials

 1. Contact our support staff by email or phone at 608-224-3700 at least two weeks in advance to reserve your equipment.

-2. Pick up and equipment at the Natural Resource Education Center that is housed at the Dane County Extension Office by appointment.
+2. Pick up equipment at the Natural Resource Education Center that is housed at the Dane County Extension Office by appointment.

 3. Read the following safety information before using any equipment.
 NREC Safety Info Form